Master’s in Hospitality Management Programs

 - Resort and spa services

-- Brand Management & Guest Experience
+- Brand Management and Guest Experience

-- Business models
+- Business Models

 - Marketing Decision Analysis

-- Development & Asset Management
+- Development and Asset Management

-- Global & Regional Standards
+- Global and Regional Standards

 - Sales and PR

 - Statistics and research to best understand the industry

 There are a number of related degrees, including Master of Tourism Management (MTM), Master of Science in Entertainment Business, MBA in International Business Hospitality and Services Industries Management, or Master of Science in Hospitality Management Studies.